carpentries-incubator/fair-bio-practice/_episodes/08-data-in-excel.md

 For example: `E. Coli`, `EColi`, `Escherichia coli` in the same table

 ## <a name="field_name"></a> 9.
 Using problematic field names
-Choose descriptive field names, but be careful not to include spaces, numbers, or **special characters** of any kind (incluiding natinal characters: óęłń).
+Choose descriptive field names, but be careful not to include spaces, numbers, or **special characters** of any kind (including national characters: óęłńöüä).
-Spaces can be misinterpreted by parsers that use whitespace as delimiters and some programs don’t like field names that are text strings that start with numbers.
+Spaces can be misinterpreted by parsers that use whitespaces as delimiters and some programs don’t like field names that are text strings starting with numbers (e.g. Excel).

 Underscores (`_`) are a good alternative to spaces.
 Consider writing names in camel case (like this: ExampleFileName) to improve